jyourstone/jellyfin-smartplaylist-plugin/README.md

 A rebuilt and modernized plugin to create smart, rule-based playlists in Jellyfin.

 This plugin allows you to create playlists based on a set of rules, which will automatically update as your library changes.

+It has been tested and works with Jellyfin version `10.10.7`, which means it will most likely work with all 10.10.x versions.

 ## ✨ Features